 “Yes, but who are they?”

-“For now, let’s just say they are not from around here.
+“For now, let’s just say they’re not from around here.
 I don’t want you to panic in a roadside diner, okay?
 I need you to take me back to the base!”

-Ethan looked around once more, making sure no one was listening.
+Ethan looked around to double-check no one was listening.
 What were the chances that someone like Bill would come alone to a meeting like this?
 If he were in danger from his own people, the logical thing would be to bring protection of some kind.
 What if someone had followed Bill here?
 What if he and everyone in the base were in danger precisely because he was talking to Bill?

-“Why would your people think you are traitor?” asked Ethan.
+“Why would your people think you’re a traitor?” asked Ethan.

 “Because I’m helping you right now!” whispered Bill.
 “Or maybe it started before that.
 Maybe it started when you decoded the damned signal.
 I kept it a secret from them, including our conversations.
-They are dangerous people, Ethan!
-They will be the end of everything if you don’t let me help you.”
+They’re dangerous people, Ethan!
+They’ll be the end of everything if you don’t let me help you.”